aptima-ai/aptima_framework/docs/ten_framework/api/interface.md

 ## Determining Interface Compatibility

 Since an interface is essentially syntactic sugar, whether two interfaces can be connected depends on the compatibility of the underlying messages.
-When the source extension specifies an output interface `foo`, and the destination extension specifies an input interface `bar`, the TEN runtime checks whether the `foo` interface of the source can connect to the `bar` interface of the destination.
+When the source extension specifies an output interface `foo`, and the destination extension specifies an input interface `bar`, the APTIMA runtime checks whether the `foo` interface of the source can connect to the `bar` interface of the destination.

 {% code title=".json" %}